Guidestar-Free Adaptive Optics with Asymmetric Apertures: Imaging Through Obscurants

 \subsection{Wavefront Sensing as Phase Retrieval}

-Before one can compensate for wavefront errors (residual or not), one first needs to estimate them.
-While this is typically done using a wavefront sensor, it can also be performed by modeling~\eqref{eqn:psf_formula} as a Fourier phase retrieval problem: With a measurement of the PSF $H$ and knowledge of the aperture $A$ in hand, one can solve a phase retrieval problem to reconstruct the wavefront error $\phi$.
+Before compensating for wavefront errors (residual or not), the system must first estimate them.
+While this is typically done using a wavefront sensor, it can also be performed by modeling Eq.~\eqref{eqn:psf_formula} as a Fourier phase retrieval problem: Given a measurement of the PSF $H$ and knowledge of the aperture $A$, phase retrieval algorithms can reconstruct the wavefront error $\phi$.

 Note, however, that with symmetric apertures, this problem is fundamentally ill-posed because